QCH is actively involved in caring for patients with the novel coronavirus (COVID-19)

 What are we doing?

 QCH staff are actively screening patients at the Emergency Department, and our entrances.
 Recent travel history and symptoms help us quickly identify individuals who may have the virus.
-Anyone who screens positive or is identified as being at risk of having the new Coronavirus will be placed on additional precautions and rapid viral testing may be done.
+Anyone who screens positive or is identified as being at risk of having COVID-19 will be placed on additional precautions and rapid viral testing may be done.
 Our Infection Prevention and Control team is in close contact with Ottawa Public Health and other agencies to help guide decision-making and receive updates on the virus.

 Symptoms to watch for: